rlrangel/DEMLab/README.md

 If the models and parameters are read correctly, the simulations are started and their progress are printed in the MATLAB command window.

-Sub-folders with the simulations names plus the suffix _"_out"_ are created to receive the output files with the results of each simulation.
+Sub-folders with the simulations names plus the suffix _"out"_ are created to receive the output files with the results of each simulation.

 ### Loading Results